ruittenb/sprintname-voting-booth/README.md

 # Pokémon Sprint Name Voting Booth App in Elm

-This example shows embedding an Elm app into an ordinary HTML-page.
+This is a tool for allowing developers to vote for sprint names.
 It consists of a simple Node.js web server and an Elm SPA.

 ## Ingredients and dependencies: